endigma/sandpiper/README.md

 set something like this if you want it to display dynamic sleeping

-the docker bit is unnesessary but thats how i manage sleeping
+the docker bit is unnesessary but thats how I manage sleeping

 ```json
 {